patriciadiasdesousa/e-learning-landing-page/README.md

 ### Continued development

-- I want to continue to test BEM and SMACSS together in more complex projects.
+- Continue to test BEM and SMACSS together to see how well it adapts with more complex layouts.

 ### Useful resources